-Each of our Connections Academy and Nexus Academy schools will have its own yearbook and a staff member trained to ensure appropriate content.
+Each of our Connections Academy schools will have its own yearbook and a staff member trained to ensure appropriate content.
 (Parents or caretakers can choose to exclude images and information about their students.)

 Yearbook Access and Benefits of a Premium License

-To contribute to or view the yearbook, the student will access it through a single sign on (SSO) in Connexus, which authenticates his or her school login credentials.
+To contribute to or view the yearbook, the student will access it through a single sign on (SSO) in Pearson Online Classroom, which authenticates his or her school login credentials.
 This means that no outsiders will ever gain access to the digital yearbook.

 Anticipated to “go live” next month, the new yearbook will allow students to upload photos, videos, and even artwork at no charge through July 31, 2014.
 After July 31, students can continue to access their own pages for free, but they will need to pay a onetime fee of $25 for “perpetual access” to the entire yearbook.
 With this everlasting license, students will also be able to print or download the yearbook in a PDF version.